-Women's unequal status in various realms impacts their access to social protection and their capacity to manage vulnerabilities, risks and crisis, including that of domestic violence.
-In such contexts, studies hypothesise that 'women's rights over ownership and control of property and inheritance would be protective for women from social and economic shocks, particularly those arising from the experience of domestic violence' (Batla et al. 2006, 5).
+Women's unequal status in various realms also impacts their access to social protection and their capacity to manage vulnerabilities, risks and crisis, including that of domestic violence.
+In such contexts, studies hypothesise that "women's rights over ownership and control of property and inheritance would be protective for women from social and economic shocks, particularly those arising from the experience of domestic violence."
 Yet, women's property ownership is extremely low in South Asia and furthermore, sex-disaggregated patterns of land and house ownership are not captured in official census studies.
-Field level research studies, such as those undertaken by the International Center for Research on Women. provide a glimpse into property ownership by women in the region (see Table 3, p.
-88).
+Field-level research studies, such as those undertaken by the International Center for Research on Women provide a glimpse into property ownership by women in the region (see Table 3).

-Table 3.
-Rural-Urban Prevalence of Property Ownership by Women
+Table 3: Rural-Urban Prevalence of Property Ownership by Women